Information for graduate freshers

 What should I do next?

 Once you have returned your Student Contract you will receive your university log-in details by email; please follow the instructions to register.
 There will be a number of induction meetings around the start of term (including a medical registration session), and the MCR (graduate common room) will run events to welcome new graduates and tours of the college in the preceding weeks.

-A welcome pack – including your university card – will be awaiting your arrival.
-Call in at our Academic Office as soon as you can to collect it – someone will be here between 10am and 4pm, Monday to Friday.
-Please bring a passport-sized photograph with you for college records, and (for international students) your passport and visa for scanning.
+A welcome pack – including your University card – will be awaiting your arrival.
+Attend one of our drop-in sessions (times below) to collect your pack at the college’s Academic Office, located in room OB1.8 on the ground floor of the main quadrangle.
+Please arrive promptly on the hour and bring a passport-sized photograph with you for college records, and (for international students) your passport and visa for scanning.

 Details of the Orientation Programme for European and international students can be found on the University website.

 Please note that all non-EEA students should obtain a student visa before coming to the UK.
 Please refer to the UK Government website for further information and to ensure that you meet the requirements for entry into the UK.
 All student visa matters are dealt with by your department.
-You will need to collect your biometric residence permit card on arrival, which can be done at the Examination Schools in late September and early October.
-Students who arrive much earlier tor later than this will need to visit the Post Office to collect their biometric residence permit.
+You will need to collect your biometric residence permit card on arrival: please see the University’s guidance on Tier 4 Student Visas for further information.

 Welfare and medical registration